Soothe and protect lips with this easy to make homemade honey lip balm recipe!

 Lip balm obviously needs some kind of container.
 The choices are truly endless.

-Tins and tubes are easy to buy in craft supply stores and online.
+Lip balm tins and lip balm tubes are easy to buy in craft supply stores and online.
 The tins tend to be easier to clean and reuse in the future but use whatever is easiest and makes the most sense for yourself.

 Great for Gifts